davidlacho/German-English-Translator/sentences.md

 - Trinkst du nachts immer vier Tassen Kaffee?: Do you always drink four cups of coffee at night?
 - Unser Baby kann noch kein Fahrrad fahren: Our baby still can't ride a bicycle
 - Unsere Nachbarn sind nett, aber sie schlafen nie.: Our neighbours are nice, but they never sleep.
+- Viel Spaß have fun bei deinem Date!: Have fun on your date!
 - Warum brauchst du für die Pizza eine orange?: "Why do you need an orange for the pizza?"
 - Warum schlafst du im moment so wenig?: Why are you sleeping so little at the moment
 - Was bringst du: "What are you bringing?"